Come and enjoy the beautiful mountains!

-We, your hosts, Karen and Matthew, are an English couple in our late 50's/early 60's.
-We have lived in this remote part of France for more than fifteen years, enjoying life in a small stone house perched on the side of a mountain valley.
+We, your hosts, Karen and Matthew, are an English couple in our early 60's.
+We have lived in this remote part of France for more than sixteen years, enjoying life in a small stone house perched on the side of a mountain valley.

 We are committed to a sustainable self-sufficient lifestyle and enjoy all the challenges that this brings.

 Please be aware that we live very quietly in a remote setting with access by footpath only.
 You need to be self reliant and resourceful to make the most of the many opportunities that are available.